alpaka-group/llama/docs/pages/install.rst

 ------------

  - Boost 1.66.0 or higher
- - libfmt 6.2.1 or higher (optional) for building some examples and LLAMA supporting to dump mappings as SVG/HTML
+ - libfmt 6.2.1 or higher (optional) for building the tests and examples and LLAMA supporting to dump mappings as SVG/HTML
  - `Alpaka <https://github.com/alpaka-group/alpaka>`_ (optional) for building some examples
  - `Vc <https://github.com/VcDevel/Vc>`_ (optional) for building some examples